LelsersLasers/EVC-BMS-Frontend/README.md

 	- Voltage high cutoff
 	- Max charging current
 	- Bypass minium voltage
+- Hover over State header -> tooltip that says that state changes are immediate
+- Will CORS be a problem?
+	- Why can I not use things from: https://github.com/espressif/arduino-esp32/blob/master/libraries/WebServer/examples/Middleware/Middleware.ino ??????
 - Better usage of error vs result messages
 - Svelte component for the collections of bars and bars (instead of repeating the same code)?
 	- Or snippets?